jeromeludmann/deno-irc/README.md

 });
 ```

-Thanks to TypeScript, type of `msg` is always inferred from the event name so you do not have to worry about what is in the object or about the pecificities of the protocol.
+Thanks to TypeScript, type of `msg` is always inferred from the event name so you do not have to worry about what is in the object or about the specificities of the protocol.

 ### Commands